MoneyManager

 What's currently out there?

-Below, I evaluated their features to compare what's most common as a basis for my concept and its needs.
+I analyzed their interface and features to compare what's most common as a basis for my concept and its needs.

 Budget Creation